 That is why it is important to find an app that suits your industry.
 As an example, a food community app can be a good way to get new customers for businesses proposing new diets, superfoods, etc.

 For example, we are seeing a significant increase in the popularity of apps.
-They can be the next big social media platform:
+They can be the next big social media platforms:

-Unnoticeable, but these apps have gathered large and active user bases.
-Marketers should follow next “niche apps “, as they may be next TikTok.
+It may appear to be unnoticeable, but these apps have gathered large and active user bases.
+Marketers should follow the next “niche apps “, as they may be the next TikTok!

-Find an application that is complementary or in the same industry as your business.
-Those apps have your target group as daily users.
-This gives a higher chance of users to be interested in your ad.
+Therefore, find an application that is complementary, or in the same industry, as your business.
+Those apps may have your target group as daily users, which gives a higher chance of users being interested in your ad.

-For example, a meetup app – a niche application that organizes and allows joining different offline group meetings.
+A great example of a niche app is the meetup app – a niche application that organizes and allows joining different offline group meetings.

-This kind of app can be a good place for promoting events, places to hang out.
-It is not a competitor or substitute, but rather a complimentary business.
+This kind of app can be a good place for promoting events or places to hang out.
+It shouldn’t be considered a competitor or substitute, but rather a complimentary business.

-Every user on social media likes to see images, but nowadays they tend to engage much more with videos.
+Every user on social media likes to see images, but nowadays people tend to engage more with videos.
 The next step is Virtual Reality.

-It allows showing places in the way pictures or videos cannot depict it.
-That is why this way of marketing in popular in showing places, specific situations, actions.
-The viewer can feel like he is there – in the middle of it.
+VR allows showing places in the way pictures or videos cannot depict them.
+That is why this way of marketing is popular in showing places, specific situations, actions.
+The viewer can feel like he or she is there – in the middle of it.

 Facebook tried to answer this trend and launched Facebook 360 – a hub for 360-degree media.
-Moreover, they helped the users by giving the opportunity to capture moments in 360 with only using their application.
+Moreover, they helped their users by allowing capturing moments in 360 with only using their application.

 Many marketers are trying to be original and unique.
 They come up with many ideas to surprise their audience.
 A good way to do it is to produce 360-degree video campaigns.

-According to the study, the audience tends to believe more (12% increase) that the brand story is unique thanks to this medium.
+According to the study, the audience more believes (12% increase) that the brand story is unique when implementing a VR marketing campaign.

-One of the most tools used to produce a VR video campaign is Omnivirt that allows a marketer to easily follow the technology behind it to achieve the best results from the ad.
+Among the most tools used to produce a VR video campaign is Omnivirt.
+This VR ad network allows a marketer to easily follow the technology behind the campaign to achieve the most successful ad campaign.

-One of the successful examples of incorporating VR in advertising is Toms.
+One successful example of incorporating VR in advertising is Toms.
 They became finalists of ShortyAwards thanks to their VR experience of giving shoes to children in need.
-Customers were able to try it in the physical shops of the company.
+Customers were able to try the shoes on in the physical shops of the company.

-Customers stopped following every brand they know.
-They choose the ones which are unique, honest and interesting to watch.
-Brands are always trying to produce content that will get the most impressions, engagement on social media.
+Customers are no longer following every brand they know.
+Today, they have become pickier, and they choose the ones which are unique, honest, and interesting to watch.
+Brands are always trying to produce content that will get the most impressions and engagement on social media.

-But it is important that content should be cohesive to the company’s personality.
+However, to truly take advantage of this Instagram trend, content must be cohesive to the company’s personality.
 That is how brands create one coherent message to their users.
-Personalized products and/or advertisement is a megatrend.
-That is why every business should consider it in 2020.
+Personalized products and/or advertisements are a megatrend.
+That is why every business should consider it in 2021.

-One of the great examples is Starbucks.
-They stopped focusing on their product in order to want to create a story, narrative of their goods.
-The brand focuses on individuals by sharing their experiences.
+One of the great examples of creating a product narrative is Starbucks.
+Starbucks is not only focusing on their product for creating a story – a narrative of their goods.
+They also put focus on individuals by sharing their experiences.
 Moreover, they are known for quick responses to their customers on social media.

 Recently Instagram stopped showing likes for everyone except the owner of the post.
 Thus, companies started to consider new ways of analyzing engagement.

 It is not only about likes or comments anymore.
 Marketers look at data from different perspectives.
-Video watch time, in-bound posts or forwarding are crucial to see how your social media is working.
+Things like video watch time, in-bound posts, or forwarding are crucial to see how your social media is working.

-Every company should set up their own KPI’s based on their needs and goals.
-It can vary from shares to non-revenue conversions.
+Every company should set up its own KPIs based on its needs and goals.
+These can vary from shares to non-revenue conversions.